 These holidays are subject to declaration by the President as well, as indicated in RA 9492, and considered as a special non-working holiday for both schools, government offices, and some corporate businesses in a specific city or municipality.
 However, most companies, including BPOs, are not affected by this holiday.

-Meanwhile, three of the most important holidays in the country (Holy Week, Christmas, and the last week of December which includes Rizal Day and New Year’s Eve) cover almost a whole week.
-Some dates may be placed on Tuesdays but employees may use their leave credits to enjoy that extra day for their travel getaway or family gathering.
+Two of the most important holidays in the country (Holy Week and the last week of December which includes Rizal Day and New Year’s Eve) are the longest ones this year, covering almost a whole week.
+For holidays placed on Thursdays, employees may use their leave credits for their rest and recreation.

 New Year weekend